 Isn’t washing a hassle?
 I don’t want to clean poo!

 A thinner cloth Nappy Liner is laid inside your cloth nappy before use to ensure you can toss or flush the poo in the toilet.
 This leaves only wet nappies to wash.
 It is much simpler to wash a thin cloth nappy liner.

-Washing Nappies are no different to baby clothes and bedding.
+Washing Nappies are no different from baby clothes and bedding.
 I have timed cloth nappies to take 8 mins a day to organise and wash.
 While this may seem like a lot of time to some parents, it was often a joyful part of our daily routine with the right attitude.
 I would talk and sing with my baby and he would sit in my baby carrier on my chest as I hung nappies on the line.
 It was just part of our routine.
 A healthy happy attitude to washing as one of the many joys of parenthood certainly helps!

 30yrs ago, a common gift for new parents was a nappy washing service.
 These are almost extinct today.
 Lavender NappyCare is the only dedicated nappy washing service in Australia.
 At the time of writing, they have 4 locations in NSW and you can find out more here www.lavenderia.com.au Based in Sydney, they cater for fitted nappies and Flats Nappies which is unique.
 The Yellow pages list Laundries in Kyneton and Riddles Creek in Victoria as offering a Nappy Service but that could be out of date by the time this article is published.
 I suggest an update to date search as the presence of this service changes all the time so don’t rely on our information about these services.
 Do type in Nappy Wash Service or Nappy Washing Services.
 I would also contact the Australian Nappy Association for the most up to date advice.
-They have a great FREE tips for washing cloth nappies leaflet they can email you.
+They have great FREE tips for washing cloth nappies leaflet they can email you.
 If you want to approach your local Laundromat, you need to check they are following the national health guidelines for nappy washing.

 A washing routine at home is one that is simple and organised looks something like this.